hidayetergn/V-Reid/README.md

 ## 📦 Pretrained Models

-The pre-trained model weights used in the experiments are published at the following link: xxx.
+The pre-trained model weights used in the experiments are published at the following link: https://drive.google.com/drive/folders/13fLPFAgHe9FcT29Accc9xdqKcQAPPjxo?usp=sharing.

 ## 🧾 Code Availability